Suifengyuan78/GenAI-Analyzes-Financial-Documents/README.md

 - Accuracy: The chatbot should provide precise and reliable financial insights backed by thorough data analysis.
 - User-friendly interface: The chatbot should be intuitive and easy to use for GFC’s diverse client base, regardless of their financial expertise.
 - Scalability: The solution should be scalable – capable of handling an increasing number of documents and user queries.

+## Determining important factors for AI integration

+- Data quality assessment: The success of AI heavily depends on the quality of data it is fed.
+Through this task, I've leart to identify and extract high-quality, relevant financial data, setting a strong foundation for accurate AI modeling.
+- Understanding data structure: AI models require data in specific formats.
+This task has helpped me comprehend the structuring of financial data, which is a pivotal step in preparing it for AI integration.